Welcome High School Students and Parents!

 We recommend printing a copy of the program policies for your records.

-Application for 2024 is now closed.
+The application for 2025 will open in January.
 Please contact MLSSIP@path.utah.edu with questions.

 I loved the work in micrology and all of the one on one time with the staff.
 They helped me so much and answered all of my questions and curiosity.